 So that's why I'm really, really excited to share more with you about the Way of Writing and Memoir retreats I attended back-to-back at the Madeline Island School of the Arts.
 It was powerful.
 It was delicious.
 And Natalie hurt my feelings so badly, I cried.
 I can't wait to tell you about that one.
 Best lesson from the whole retreat.

-But yeah, I'm one week away from reading through the journal I nearly filled during my time there- another suggestion of Natalie's (fill 'em up and then don't read them until 2 weeks afterwards, and soak up and use what you learn from it).
+Now, I'm one week away from reading through the notebook I filled during my time there, another suggestion of Natalie's: fill 'em up and then don't read them until 2 weeks afterwards.
+Soak up and use what you learn from this since you'll notice patterns that will help you "drop down" more quickly the next time you pick up the pen.

 So, subscribe for updates if you'd like to follow me along on my writing journey.
 I'll be posting more about lessons from the retreat, Natalie, and others somewhat regularly for a bit.
 Probably!
 Definitely.
 I mean, I'm pretty sure.